usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### But what if complying with even these minimal alternative requirements will threaten or destroy the historic significance?

-In such a case, which is rare, structural changes need not be made.Rather, alternative methods can be used to provide access, such as providing auxiliary aids or modifying policies.
+In such a case, which is rare, structural changes need not be made.
+Rather, alternative methods can be used to provide access, such as providing auxiliary aids or modifying policies.

 ILLUSTRATION: A historic house is being altered to be used as a museum.
 The architect designing the project concludes that most of the normal standards for